Anthaeum, Hove: Construction of the Anthaeum

 The cast iron girders were imported into nearby Shoreham Harbour and taken to Hove by teams of horses.
 About 40000 sqft of glass were used, although sources differ as to how much had been fitted at the time the building collapsed.
 Work began in autumn 1832 with the construction of a circular foundation trench to a depth of 12 ft.
 Phillips had commissioned Amon Henry Wilds to design the structure and supervise the early work; later he brought in C. Hollis as the chief engineer and a Mr English as the building contractor.
-The main cause of the "series of unfortunate accidents" which the project turned into was the fact that no single person was in overall charge: Phillips, Goldsmid, Wilds, Hollis and English were not working as a team and concentrated only on their areas of responsibility.
+The main cause of the "series of unfortunate accidents" which the project turned into was that no single person was in overall charge: Phillips, Goldsmid, Wilds, Hollis and English were not working as a team and concentrated only on their areas of responsibility.

 Wilds' design included a central pillar of iron whose capital would support each of the iron ribs.
 These would be diagonally braced and further supported by purlins.
 The 16 ft cupola would then sit on top of the pillar, and around the top of the dome there would be a terrace with a diameter of 27 ft enclosing an observatory.
 Building work progressed on this basis, but English and his building team decided not to build the central pillar and to reduce the size of the supporting structures on the roof.
 The reason for this decision was not recorded, but it alarmed Wilds so much that he resigned from the project.
 Hollis and English nominally took charge of the work; Hollis had also wanted to keep the supporting pillar and tried to encourage English to reinstate it, or at least to continue with the original scheme of purlins and braces.
 English refused to do this, and after an argument Hollis also resigned from the project.
 This left no professional architect or engineer to oversee the work, and English was able to act "much as he pleased for three months without supervision".